-The data sets collected for the monitoring of congestion and safety allow for the comparison of historic trends in traffic congestion and traffic safety on the arterial street and highway system in Southeastern Wisconsin.
+The datasets collected for the monitoring of congestion and safety allow for the comparison of historical trends in traffic congestion and traffic safety on the arterial street and highway system in Southeastern Wisconsin.
 Over time these trends will allow the Commission to develop an assessment of the effectiveness of recommended actions in VISION 2050 that have been implemented.
-The data sets collected to monitor the impacts of planned improvements on the natural and manmade environment will allow for the comparison of historic trends and the assessment of the ability of the Commission to estimate impacts to the natural and manmade environment at the systems planning level.
-In addition, during each regional transportation plan update, a few implemented recommendations of VISION 2050 including those projects funded through FHWA CMAQ funding-will be selected for evaluation of their specific impact on system congestion and performance and impacts on the natural and built environment of the Region.
+The datasets collected to monitor the impacts of planned improvements on the natural and manmade environment will allow for the comparison of historical trends and the assessment of the ability of the Commission to estimate impacts to the natural and manmade environment at the systems-planning level.
+In addition, as the Commission monitors the performance of the system, a few implemented recommendations of VISION 2050-including those projects funded through FHWA CMAQ funding-will periodically be selected for evaluation of their specific impact on system congestion and performance and impacts on the natural and built environment of the Region.